GSA/tsd-ga-framework/README.md

 The United States Digital Service (USDS) Digital Analytics Program (DAP) has standardized their implementation of Google Analytics using [Google Analytics on Steroids (GAS)](https://github.com/CardinalPath/gas).
 If the other 2 frameworks do not apply, the GAS framework should be used.

+### DAP Suport
+In support of the USDS DAP program, all TSD digital services should be implementing the [USDS DAP](http://www.digitalgov.gov/services/dap/) tracking code on all websites.
+This is an additional tracking code in support of the DAP program.

+**NOTE: DAP does note replace  the TSD Division Google Analytics**